-Our River may be turbulent at times, but not always as bad, as above.
+Our river may be turbulent at times, but not always as bad, as in the picture.

-The Stones of Time are to help with imagined tasks, before we face real linguistic challenges in real time.
+The river and the pods are to help with imagined tasks, before we take real linguistic challenges in real time.
 We may abandon the imagery any time.

 Let us picture there are word patterns to show in the river, and the pods of time surface with them.
-We need to use a pattern, for a Stone of Time to carry us through.
+We need to use a pattern, for a pod to carry us through.

-(Es) is a feature for our PRESENT Field of Time, with objects of thought that use the pronouns he, she, or it.
+The feature “S“ occurs in our PRESENT field of time, with objects of thought that use the pronouns he, she, or it.

 Feel welcome to further journey.